ojhaujjwal/blog-openapi-for-contract-testing/README.md

           type: string
 ```

-There's are a few problems with the above field
+There are few problems with the above spec:
 1. There's not enough information on what are the required fields.
 By default, all the fields are optional and will pass validation against the schema without any of the fields.
 2. Looks like type and colour_code are enum types, but there's not enough information on what are the allowed values of both of those fields.
 3. Min and max value for fields like name aren't specified?
 Can the API client send a full 500 words essay as wallet name?
 I would imagine that it should not be allowed.